Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ### Client

-Identify the client and their contact details

 Andre Geldenhuis is the client for this project.
 He has experience with rockets and experience working with similar projects.
 He can be reached in the Customer Channel on Mattermost.
 He also has occasionally Q&A sessions during ENGR301 Lectures and can be reached during those times with questions.
 He can also be reached at andre.geldenhuis@vuw.ac.nz.

 ### 1.1 Purpose

-One sentence describing the purpose of the system (9.5.1)

 The purpose of the system to provide a rocket simulation that can help determine, given certain conditions, the rocket's path and where it will likely land.
 By having a range of conditions, the system will show a range of paths and possible landing points.

 ### 1.2 Scope

-One paragraph describing the scope of the system (9.5.2)

 This product is a Rocket Simulation program.
 The program shall provide an automation of simulation program OpenRocket to give a prediction of the flight performance of a rocket.
 The program shall provide likely landing locations based on varying parameters such as launch angle and parachute ejection time, through a form of Monte Carlo simulation to determine whether the flight is safe.
 The program shall provide estimate PID control parameters through the simulation.